 It was late afternoon when Hank Hall’s Jeep pulled into the Duncans’ driveway.
-“Looks like the ‘rents are both out,” the brown-haired man joked.
-He referred to their friends with whom Charley had still been living.
+“Looks like ‘mom and dad’ are both out,” the brown-haired man joked, referring to their friends with whom Charley had still been living.

 Hank turned off the motor.
 “Sure, why not?
 After all, I did have to cover for you with Renee earlier.
 That should warrant a free beverage.”
 They walked up to the front path.
 “How come you were so late, anyway?”

 Charley fished a key out of his shorts’ pocket and unlocked the front door.
 “Dude, I totally forgot to tell you!”
 He opened the door and started inside.
 “I, like, met this woman who was totally–” He stopped in mid-sentence.

 “Totally what?”
 Hank almost ran into Charley, who had paused in the living room archway.
 “Parker!
 What’s the deal?”
 He then caught a glimpse of what had silenced his friend.
 Sitting on the couch was a young woman around sixteen or so in appearance, dressed in a white tunic with a short green skirt and boots.
 Her skin was golden in color, and her short hair was blonde.
 “What the–?
 It’s that Green Lantern girl!”

 Finally Charley spoke.
 “Arisia!” he burst out joyfully as he rushed over to the couch.
 “You got my message already, and you came!”

 The alien girl smiled.
 “Yes, I did.
 You’re the Golden Eagle, right?”
 Charley nodded dumbly.